tholonia/tholonia.github.io/NOTES.md

 - **`SERVE`** - *cleans caches and starts jekyll server (in docker)*
 - **`TESTLINKS`** - *runs linkchecker (in docke only, uses Jekyll to testr)*
 - **`STOPSERVER`** - *kill all jobs called 'server' (in docker)*

+## Versions

+$ sudo apt list --installed|grep -i gem

+ruby-rubygems/jammy,now 3.3.5-2 all [installed,automatic]
+rubygems-integration/jammy,now 1.18 all [installed,automatic]

+ruby 3.1.2p20 (2022-04-12 revision 4491bb740a) [x86_64-linux]

+$ bundle update jekyll

+Installing jekyll 4.3.3 (was 4.3.2)
+Using jekyll-openmoji 0.1.6
+Using jekyll-redirect-from 0.16.0
+Using jekyll-seo-tag 2.8.0
+Using jekyll-sitemap 1.4.0
+Using jekyll-youtube 1.0.0
+Using jekyll-archives 2.2.1
+Using jekyll-include-cache 0.2.1
+Using jekyll-theme-chirpy 6.3.1
+Bundle updated!